dkioroglou/fresfolio/docs/section_anatomy.rst

   * **View section directory tree**: when pressed, a dialog pops-up showing the file structure of the section's directory.
   * **Upload files**: when pressed, a dialog pops-up to upload files to the section's directory.
 Note that this will copy the uploaded file from its location to the section's directory.
 This option is especially useful for broadcasting.
-* 3rd button can be used to edit the section's content.
+* The 3rd button when pressed an editor appears, allowing the user to modify the section’s content.